hvac-io/hvac-io.github.io/_posts/2014-05-30-whats-coming-in-wacnet-110.md

 ## Bug fixes

-There's many little code improvement and some bug fixes.
+There's many little code improvements and some bug fixes.

 Speaking of bugs, the guys at Schouten Techniek discovered one when devices used proprietary engineering units.
 This is now fixed and will